 Accidental injury benefit You Pay Accidental injury benefit (cont.)
 High Option Standard Option Please note that dental damage that occurs as a result of normal activities of daily living or extraordinary use of the teeth is not considered an "accident".
 Benefits are not available for repairs to teeth that are injured as a result of such activities.
-The following limitations for treatments also apply to repair of damaged teeth: \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician Only the sound and natural tooth or teeth avulsed or extracted as a direct result of the Accidental Injury will be considered for replacement; Orthodontic services are limited to the stabilization and re-alignment of the accident-involved teeth to their pre-accident position; reimbursement for this service will be based upon a Plan allowance per tooth; Dental Benefits High Option Standard Option We have no other dental benefits.
+The following limitations for treatments also apply to repair of damaged teeth: ctivities of daily living or extraordinary eth is not considered an "accident". not available for repairs to teeth that are result of such activities.
+The following for treatments also apply to repair of Only the sound and natural tooth or teeth avulsed or extracted as a direct result of the Accidental Injury will be considered for replacement; Orthodontic services are limited to the stabilization and re-alignment of the accident-involved teeth to their pre-accident position; reimbursement for this service will be based upon a Plan allowance per tooth; Dental Benefits High Option Standard Option We have no other dental benefits.
 All Charges All Charges Dental Benefits - Not Covered High Option Standard Option Double abutments are not covered All Charges All Charges Any health intervention related to dental caries or tooth decay is not covered Removal of teeth is not covered Dental implants of titanium osseointegrated fixtures or fixtures of any other material are not covered